South Florida prepares to say goodbye to 2018

 MIAMI (WSVN) - With just hours left until the end of 2018, South Florida is getting ready to celebrate the New Year.

-Mr. Neon at the InterContinental is ready to fulfill his yearly duty of announcing the new year.
+The Big Orange at the InterContinental is ready to fulfill its yearly duty of announcing the new year.

 At Bayfront Park, rapper Pitbull and other musical guests are set to perform starting at 8:30 p.m. running through midnight.